 What is a disability benefit specialist?

 Disability benefit specialists (DBS) help answer questions and solve problems related to Social Security, Medicare, health insurance, and other public and private benefits for people with disabilities.

-Program brochures are available in English
+Program brochures are available in multiple languages.

 Where can I find a disability benefit specialist?

 Aging and disability resource centers offer DBS services in every county in Wisconsin.
 Find a benefit specialist in your county of residence.

 Enrolled tribal members who live on or near a reservation in Wisconsin may opt to work with a tribal benefit specialist.

 Questions about how working might affect your disability benefits?
-Contact a
+Contact a work incentives benefit specialist.